jgomer2001/testing/README.md

 Second-factor authn will come into play only after a user has added at least two credentials in the app.
 Otherwise, the effective mechanism that takes place is user+password authn.

-As an example, assume the admin user of a credential manager installation has enabled the following for his organization: supergluu, google authenticator, and u2f keys.
-Thus, users of that particular installation have to add any of the following before being able to set his preferred authentication method, and as such take advantage of 2FA:
+As an example, assume the admin user of a credential manager installation has enabled the following for his organization: supergluu, google authenticator, and U2F keys.
+Thus, users of that particular installation have to add any of the following before being able to set his preferred authentication method (and taking advantage of 2FA):

-* 2 u2f keys
+* 2 U2F keys
-* 1 u2f key and 1 mobile app
+* 1 U2F key and 1 mobile app
 * 2 mobile apps

 where "mobile app" can be any of: supergluu, google authenticator.

-If a user has added none or only one credential, he will be warned that he cannot use a preferred method other than password until he takes appropriate action.
+If a user has added none or only one credential, he will be warned that he cannot set a preferred method other than password until he takes appropriate action.

 Whenever the condition is met (at least two enrolled credentials), he will be advised to change his preferred method.

-See [Available authentication methods](?) for more on this regard.
+See [Available authentication methods](#available-authentication-methods) for more on this regard.

 ### Home page contents

 The landing page of the app (after user's authentication takes place) will show the summary of credentials added so far.
-For every credential type enabled by the admin (e.g. mobile phone, u2f key), the user will see:
+For every credential type enabled by the admin (e.g. mobile phone, U2F key), the user will see:

-* Number of credentials of this type
+* Number of enrolled credentials of this type
-* The nickname for every credential
+* The nicknames of such credentials
-* A link/button to a [full-view page]() for this type of credentials
+* A link/button to a [full-view page](#full-view-page) for this type of credentials

-Additionally, in this page, users can:
+Additionally, in this page users can:

 * Choose their preferred method for authn (only if the 2FA criterion is met, see above)
 * Change their passwords (if the admin has enabled this functionality).
 Particularly, when typing a new password, the app will hint users about the strength of such password.